Harshit-Bhakta/flutter_NOTEZZ/README.md

-# GROCERIES_APP
+# NOTEZZ
-A Flutter application that allows users to order groceries online.
+A Flutter application that allows users to Create, Read, Update and Delete notes.